Select Page

 Failure to refer to a specialist

-During the course of a patient’s visit to A&E, doctors must decide whether to refer a patient to medical practitioners who specialise in other fields of medicine, such as neurology, orthopaedics or cardiology.
+During the course of a patient’s visit to Accident and emergency, doctors must decide whether to refer a patient to medical practitioners who specialise in other fields of medicine, such as neurology, orthopaedics or cardiology.
 These specialists can be invaluable, as they have a deeper understanding of certain illnesses and injuries.

 Sometimes, an A&E doctor will fail to refer a patient to a specialist when he/she should have.
 This means a patient does not receive the correct diagnosis and treatment – something which would have been achieved, had a specialist become involved in their care.